Hashfyre/yamlparser/README.md

 ## Contributing

-1. Create your feature branch: `git checkout -b my-new-feature`
-2. Commit your changes: `git commit -am 'Add some feature'`
-3. Push to the branch: `git push origin my-new-feature`
+1. Fork the repo
-4. Submit a pull request :D
+2. Submit a pull request :D

 ## History